dvdsantamaria/doopux/solutions/comprehensive-digital-marketing.md

 title: Comprehensive Digital Marketing
 intro: "Full-funnel campaigns that connect ads, email, content, and analytics to revenue."
 meta_description: "Integrated digital marketing programs with strategy, execution, and measurement handled end-to-end."
+meta_title: "Comprehensive Digital Marketing Programs — Doop UX"
+meta_keywords: "digital marketing, full funnel marketing, social media management, marketing automation, campaign strategy, brand experience"
+service_type: "Digital marketing services"
+service_audience: "Service-led brands that need unified marketing across channels"
+service_offers:
+  - "Marketing and channel audit with roadmap"
+  - "Content, ads, and email execution"
+  - "Analytics and optimization sprints"
+faq:
+  - question: "How do you decide which marketing channels to prioritize?"
+    answer: "We audit your existing presence, study audience behavior, and align channels with your goals and resources.
+The plan focuses on the mix that can be executed consistently and measured."
+  - question: "Do you require a minimum engagement length?"
+    answer: "Yes.
+We recommend a three-month minimum so we can build momentum, collect data, and iterate campaigns with enough signal to prove ROI."
+  - question: "How do you report on marketing performance?"
+    answer: "You receive dashboards and narrative summaries every 30 days covering reach, engagement, leads, revenue attribution, and next steps so stakeholders know exactly what is working."
 hero_image: "https://images.unsplash.com/photo-1515378791036-0648a3ef77b2?auto=format&fit=crop&w=2000&q=80"
 ---